-In recent years, visual novels are starting to get a solid foothold in the western markets, with most famous titles, such as Clannad, Muv-Luv, and Steins;Gate receiving English translations and making their ways to Steam and other distribution platforms.
-While VNs is a pretty small niche in US and Europe, when compared to their position in Japan and Korea, we can expect only seeing more of them hitting the digital stores and bringing more attention to the genre from English-speaking audiences.
-Also, more and more indie developers from the western countries attempt to enter the market with their own products, often with very solid results.
+In recent years, visual novels are starting to get a solid foothold in the western markets, with the most famous titles, such as Clannad, Muv-Luv, and Steins;Gate receiving English translations and making their ways to Steam and other distribution platforms.
+While VNs is a pretty small niche in the US and Europe, when compared to their position in Japan and Korea, we can expect only to see more of them hitting the digital stores and bringing more attention to the genre from English-speaking audiences.
+Also, more and more indie developers from western countries attempting to enter the market with their own products, often with very solid results.

 Thankfully, while the market for VNs on Android and iOS is still strangely limited, it’s not a barren wasteland either, mostly thanks to the western developers.
-It this short list we’ll present you the best visual novels available on the mobile platforms for free.
+In this short list, we’ll present you with the best visual novels available on mobile platforms for free.
 After all, very few things beat free entertainment.

 Download for Android:

-This unconventional love story is an artistically and technically simple, but manage to deliver a memorable and touching plot, showing that interesting premise and good writing can be much more important for a VN than having a professional team of developers.
-While slow paced and often too-insistent on keeping the player in the dark to not spoil the main plot twist, it’s still a great read, mostly thanks to relatable characters and emotional impact of the romantic subplot.
+This unconventional love story is artistically and technically simple but manages to deliver a memorable and touching plot, showing that an interesting premise and good writing can be much more important for a VN than having a professional team of developers.
+While slow-paced and often too-insistent on keeping the player in the dark to not spoil the main plot twist, it’s still a great read, mostly thanks to relatable characters and the emotional impact of the romantic subplot.
 It takes around 7 hours to finish and should leave you with a lot of warm feelings.